MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts/Advanced/Architecture/FrozenWorldDLL.md

 };
 ```

 It is safe to read and modify different snapshots concurrently from different threads.
-It is unsafe to access the same snapshot (read or modify) concurrently from different threads, including through the use of functions that are documented to require access to these snapshots (e.g. all alignment functions, which require access to the SPONGY and FROZEN snapshots).
+It is unsafe to access the same snapshot (read or modify) concurrently from different threads, including by using functions that are documented to require access to these snapshots (for example, all alignment functions, which require access to the SPONGY and FROZEN snapshots).

 ### Accessing the head pose and alignment

-Get or set the head (i.e. camera) location and directions (only SPONGY and FROZEN snapshots):
+Get or set the head (camera) location and directions (only SPONGY and FROZEN snapshots):

 ```cpp
 void FrozenWorld_GetHead(